ToniWonKanobi/theoveranalyzed.net/posts/2015/4/18/lego-star-wars-the-force-awakens-trailer-2.md

 Tags: Star Wars, LEGO
 Video: https://youtu.be/ZcuzkHkTnUY

-How could [this][theoveranalyzed] get any better, you ask?
+How could [this][1] get any better, you ask?

 Watch this video.
 Then you'll know.

-[From [Devour][devour]]
+(From [Devour][2])

-[devour]: http://devour.com/video/lego-star-wars-the-force-awakens-trailer-2/ "Source post on Devour"
+[1]: /2015/4/16/chewie-were-home "My link to the first official 'Star Wars: The Force Awakens' trailer"
-[theoveranalyzed]: /2015/4/16/chewie-were-home "My link to the first official 'Star Wars: The Force Awakens' trailer"
+[2]: http://devour.com/video/lego-star-wars-the-force-awakens-trailer-2/ "Source post on Devour"